Identity and Access Management Framework: A Complete Guide

 Define clear Identity and Access Management Policy Frameworks

 Tech Prescient's Identity Confluence provides Business Role & Policy Management with visual RBAC/ABAC policy builders that simplify large-scale access control.
 The platform seamlessly alters access bundles when roles or departments change, allowing for worry-free policy compliance.
+Good policies provide sound rules concerning access provisioning, authentication obligations, and review activities in accordance with business requirements and compliance obligations.

 Automate provisioning and deprovisioning to eliminate ghost accounts

-User Lifecycle Management is a process that automates joiner, mover and leaver processes by ingesting HR events from systems like Workday and SAP.
+User Lifecycle Management automates joiner, mover, and leaver processes by ingesting HR events from systems like Workday and SAP.
 Automated Provisioning & Deprovisioning provides access across systems at the time of hire and removes access at the time of termination using pre-built connectors and just-in-time provisioning.
+It removes security risks from orphaned accounts and helps reduce administration costs while keeping access rights in line with organizational changes.

 Implement Zero Trust principles with continuous verification

 Identity Analytics & Risk Insights use machine learning to score user risk, flag anomalies, and identify unused entitlements.
-This supports Zero Trust principles and allows for continuous verification, as it is capable of identifying potential breaches before they even occur.
+This supports Zero Trust principles and allows for continuous verification, identifying potential breaches before they even occur.
+As a foundational element of Zero Trust, assume you trust nothing implicitly—every access request must be verified, regardless of whether the user is within your network or their access has previously been approved.

 Align with compliance standards through integrated architecture

 Integration-Ready Architecture includes SCIM, REST APIs, SAML, and OAuth, so it can easily integrate with any HRMS, IdP, or custom applications.
-Identity Confluence's unique, integration-ready features provide flexibility with regard to deployment models (SaaS, on-premise or hybrid), are designed for compliance and can be provisioned quickly.
+Identity Confluence's integration-ready features provide flexibility across deployment models (SaaS, on-premise, or hybrid), are designed for compliance, and can be provisioned quickly.
+Access Reviews & Certifications (a planned feature) will provide one-click attestation and exportable reports for SOX, GDPR, and HIPAA compliance to help auditors streamline the audit process.

 Future of IAM Frameworks